 Economics of the Organic Industry

-Organic farming is practiced in approximately 172 countries throughout the world, and more than 107.9 million acres were under organic management in 2014 (IFOAM 2015).
-Other nations have similar organic programs, but all imported organic agricultural products must satisfy criteria established by the USDA's NOP before they can be marketed as organic in the United States.
+In 2020, farmers implemented organic strategies on 185 million acres in 190 countries; 76 of those countries have fully implemented regulatory programs (FiBL and IFOAM, 2022).
+Although the regulatory details among countries vary, all imported organic agricultural products must satisfy criteria established by the USDA’s NOP before they can be marketed as organic in the United States.
 Similarly, exported organic agricultural products must also satisfy the organic regulations of the importing country.
 Industry experts predict the organic industry will continue to expand in the United States and there is no consensus about when market saturation may occur.

 To view the entire National Organic Standards, see the following website: The National Organic Program (NOP): https://www.ams.usda.gov/about-ams/programs-offices/national-organic-program